Nostalgic TV Sitcoms That Would Be Censored Today

 It was a pretty, I won’t say somber set, but we were dealing in new territory that had never been done on film.
 So everybody was really at attention, wondering what the next shot was going to be.
 It was pretty unusual to be sitting there with apes!

 Susan Anton flaunting her curves

-Even if you’re not a smoker, you’ve got to remember Susan Anton as the spokesperson for Murial Cigars in the 1970s.
+You’ve got to remember Susan Anton as the spokesperson for Murial in the 1970s.
 Her hair, her curves, her face, what’s not to love?
-After her time as a spokesperson she moved around the entertainment world and appeared in film and telelvision before working on a country music career.
+After her time as a spokesperson she moved around the entertainment world and appeared in film and television before working on a country music career.
 However the most memorable part of her career were the sexy posters that hung in every dorm room in America.
 She’s still around and she’s still sexy.
 In 2016 Anton appeared in Sharknado: The 4th Awakens, it’s cool to know that she can laugh at herself.

 Wanda Ventham is ready to throw down in "UFO"

 As Col. Virginia Lake Wanda Ventham helped the British government fight invaders from space, but that wasn’t the only thing she did while on British television.
 She appeared on Doctor Who multiple times, as well as The Prisoner and Fallen Hero.
 She’s continued to act into the 21st century, and you may have even heard of one of her songs - Benedict Cumberbatch.
 When she went to see him perform as Hamlet in 2015 she said what any proud mum would say, that he was “a bloody good Hamlet.”
 To go from fighting creatures from outer space to seeing her son act in Hamlet, she’s had quite a journey.

 She’s Pam Grier and she’s Foxy… Brown that is